Facebook marketing has the power to skyrocket sales and increase brand awareness. Here are 6 of the biggest benefits to you and your business.

-Other features include our 6 free reports suite, which can be rerun whenever you like, all of which provide handy, actionable suggestions on how to optimise your ads.
+Other features include our free reporting tool, which can be rerun whenever you like, all of which provide handy, actionable suggestions on how to optimise your ads.
 The one-screen management system allows you to control your campaigns all from one place, giving you a valuable bird’s eye view of performance.
-Better yet, all these features are available for Google and Microsoft ads too.
-Find out more with our 7-day free trial.
+Better yet, all these features are available for Google Ads and Microsoft Ads too.

 There are many, many benefits to advertising on Facebook and using the platform to market your business.
 These are the biggest six, but as you progress, you’ll see there are many, many more.
 And if you need some advice, check out our article on 44 Facebook marketing tips for businesses.

 Smarter advertising management.

 You made it to the end of our article, go you!
 As a reward, we’ve got a special